-Sophomore forward Chris McCarthy had a goal and two assists for the Catamounts
+Sophomore forward Chris McCarthy posts goal and two assists for Catamounts

 BURLINGTON, Vt. - Chris McCarthy provided a goal and two assists and Vermont held UMass-Lowell to 20 shots on goal to end the regular season with a 4-2 victory over the River Hawks in Hockey East action at Gutterson Fieldhouse Friday night.

 Rob Madore finished the night with 18 saves in between the pipes for the Catamounts who improved to 8-18-8 (6-14-7 HEA) with the win.

 Doug Carr turned aside 31 shots in net for the River Hawks who ended the season with a 5-25-4 (4-21-2 HEA) mark.

 Seniors Dan Lawson, Jack Downing, Josh Burrows, Kevan Miller and Kyle Medvec played in their final home game for the Catamounts and were honored following game.

 "They're a great group and I always get emotional," said Vermont head Coach Kevin Sneddon.
 "Their resumes are very impressive and I think they were a big part of the opportunity to go to the Frozen Four, they were a big part of the run to get into the tournament last year.
 This year hasn't gone exactly how they would've liked it to but we still have more hockey to be played because of their leadership.
 They're going to be extremely successful.
 I've said it about the whole group, but this group is going to be very successful in life.
 They are great guys and they're going to be successful in hockey, they're going to be successful in business; whatever they put their minds to and do beyond Vermont, no question that we're going to see some great things from them."